Bristol's First Art Gallery

 Most of the renovation work was completed in the Autumn of 2002.
 This enabled the revitalised Academy to re-open with its 150th Open Exhibition.

 A further National Lottery funded phase of development from 2010-13 enabled the RWA to make further improvements to the gallery spaces, including the introduction of climate control measures.
 This has allowed the gallery to host exhibitions of works on loan from national and regional collections, who demand the highest standards of environmental control.

-We are currently working towards a new development phase, scheduled for delivery from June to December 2021.
-Our Light and Inspiration Appeal will enable us to make the most significant change to our building in over a century, delivering improvements that will make it much more accessible and welcoming to all, while also undertaking urgent repairs.
-We will therefore be CLOSED from June 2021 until February 2022.
+We have recently undergone our largest capital project in over a century, commencing in June 2021, this completed in May 2022 when our beautiful building reopened.
+The Light and Inspiration Appeal enabled us to make the most significant changes to our building in over a century, delivering improvements that will make it much more accessible and welcoming to all, while also undertaking urgent repairs.